Soren-AI-Project/SorenAI/README.md

     *   In your Supabase project, navigate to 'Project Settings' > 'API'.
     *   Find your Project URL and your `anon` public key.
     *   Create a new file named `.env.local` in the root of your cloned project.
-    *   Add the following lines to `.env.local`, replacing the placeholders with your actual Supabase credentials:
+    *   Add the following lines to `.env.local`, replacing the placeholders with your actual credentials:
         ```env
         NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
         NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
+        SUPABASE_SERVICE_ROLE_KEY=YOUR_SUPABASE_SERVICE_ROLE_KEY
+        OPENAI_API_KEY=YOUR_OPENAI_API_KEY
+        OPENAI_ASSISTANT_ID=YOUR_ASSISTANT_ID
         ```
     *   Execute the `bbdd.sql` script in your Supabase SQL editor (Navigate to 'SQL Editor' > 'New query' in your Supabase project dashboard) to set up the necessary database tables and relationships.

+4.  **Set up OpenAI API (for AI Analysis feature):**
+    *   Go to [OpenAI Platform](https://platform.openai.com/) and create an account or sign in.
+    *   Navigate to 'API Keys' section and create a new API key.
+    *   Create an Assistant in the OpenAI Dashboard:
+        -   Go to 'Assistants' section in the OpenAI Platform
+        -   Create a new assistant with agronomic expertise
+        -   Configure it with instructions for soil analysis and crop recommendations
+        -   Copy the Assistant ID (starts with 'asst_')
+    *   Add your OpenAI API key and Assistant ID to the `.env.local` file as shown above.
+    *   Note: The AI analysis feature requires OpenAI credits and uses the Assistant API for specialized agricultural analysis.

-4.  **Run the development server:**
+5.  **Run the development server:**
     ```bash
     npm run dev
     # or